coshinen/blog/pages/booklog.md

 layout: page
 title: "书单"
 permalink: /booklog.html
-excerpt: Here are some books I read.
+excerpt: Here are some books that renew my spirit or reclaim my life.
 ---
 > ## 索引
 >